 Exercise at your own pace:

 Cardio and other high intensity exercises might sound very daunting at first, so that’s where pacing yourself comes in handy.
 If you’re a runner, use a running pace calculator to find a comfortable pace that doesn’t strain the body.
-Starting off too fast can lead to burnout and muscle soreness; two things you don’t need as a person who already suffers from chronic pain.
+Starting off too fast can lead to burnout and muscle soreness; two things you don’t need as a person who already suffers from pain.
 Always start your exercises with a 5-8 minute warm-up.
 Not only will a warm-up prepare your body but you’ll feel stretched out and mentally ready to crush a killer workout!

 Keep a positive mindset: